 Ludhiana police crack ₹8.49-crore heist with arrest of six

-Punjab director general of police (DGP) Gaurav Yadav announced the development in a tweet; efforts underway to nab remaining five accused
+Four days after 10 robbers made off with ₹8.49-crore from CMS- a cash management company’s office in Ludhiana’s New Rajguru Nagar, police on Wednesday cracked the case

-Four days after 10 robbers made off with ₹8.49 crore from a cash management company’s office in Ludhiana’s New Rajguru Nagar, police on Wednesday cracked the case with the arrest of six accused, including an employee of the firm.
+Four days after 10 robbers made off with ₹8.49-crore from CMS- a cash management company’s office in Ludhiana’s New Rajguru Nagar, police on Wednesday cracked the case with the arrest of six accused, including an employee of the firm.

-While Manpreet and Manjinder, who hails from Abuwal village, have been arrested, Mandeep remains on the run.

-Police have issued a look-out circular (LOC) for Mandeep, suspecting that she may flee the country to evade arrest.
+Police have issued a look-out circular (LOC) for Mandeep Kaur, suspecting that she may flee the country to evade arrest.

-Others arrested are Harwinder Singh, alias Lambu, 30, from Jagraon; Paramjit Singh, alias Pamma, 38, from Kaunke village; Mandeep’s brother Harpreet Singh, from Barnala, and another accused, whose identity is yet to be revealed.

 Police commissioner Mandeep Singh Sidhu said the accused started planning the heist four months ago.
-They did not use mobile phones to avoid being traced.
+On the day of robbery, they did not use mobile phones to avoid being traced.

 The robbers had struck at the company’s office around 2 am on Saturday.
 After throwing chilli powder in the eyes of five employees, the robbers had held them captive in a server room, before decamping with ₹8.49 crore in cash.
 The robbers had also taken away a cash van that was later found abandoned in Pandori village near Dakha.
 Three weapons were also recovered from the van.